ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm start`

-    - builds your app in development mode and automatically serves it using `webpack-dev-server` and the template in `src/templates/index.html`
+    - builds your app in development mode and automatically serves it using [webpack-serve](https://github.com/webpack-contrib/webpack-serve)	 and the template in `src/templates/index.html`
     - hot-reloading is enabled to automatically rebuild and reload if any source file changes

 ## Installation